 During rush hour – 7 to 10 and 4 to 7 – Istanbul traffic is atrocious!
 Cars back up and come to a complete standstill all over the city – both main and backstreets.
 I bought an Istanbul Card that can be used on all the public transportation lines – buses, metros, ferries, funiculars, and tramways.
 So far I’ve ridden most methods of Istanbul transportation, including taxis.
 The trams and underground metro are clean, inexpensive, fast, and efficient and a great alternative to getting trapped in Istanbul’s brutal traffic jams.

-I got hopelessly lost today and by the time I figured a way out of the situation (8 hours later) I had used every mode of transportation in Istanbul except ferry – saved for tomorrow.
+I got hopelessly lost today, and by the time I figured a way out of the situation (8 hours later) I had used every mode of transportation in Istanbul except ferry – saved for tomorrow.
 The areas had few English-speaking residents and even the police did not understand my basic direction questions.
 I planned to go to Kobatas and caught the wrong tram, so at Karakoy I had to switch – a long story resulting in my going around the block 10 times to get next door.
-After learning the hard way, NOW I’m more confident about finding my way around Istanbul.
+After learning the hard way, NOW I’m more confident about finding my way around Istanbul – but certainly could get lost again easily…

-With today’s outing, I realized that when you’re in Istanbul’s tourist districts you are charged triple and sometimes quadruple for any service or food – fact of life.
+With today’s outing, I realized that when you’re in Istanbul’s tourist districts you’re charged triple and sometimes quadruple for any service or food – fact of life.
 It’s a depressed economy in Turkey but Istanbul seems to be flourishing and vibrant.
-You really have to pay attention when shopping .
+You really have to pay attention when shopping.
 Today I bought a small gift but not until I walked away and the street vendor followed me to accept my price.
-The first price asked was absurd.
+The first price asked was totally absurd.
 I don’t mind paying a little too much, but draw the line at outright robbery.

 Restaurants & Rugs